Daniel-PeGa/final-module-3-challenge/README.md

-# final-module-3-challenge

-# Password Generator Starter Code
+# Daniel Perez Garnica's Random Password Generator

+This is a site to randomly generate a password that fits the parameters established by the user.

+## Acceptance Criteria

 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria